 Will I be at greater risk if my customer becomes insolvent?

-If passed, these provisions will prevent you from walking away from a contract with a customer that has entered insolvency proceedings.
+These provisions will prevent you from walking away from a contract with a customer that has entered insolvency proceedings.
 As a result, you will be required to continue to perform the contract, and supply the customer in accordance with your contractual obligations, during the course of the insolvency proceedings, unless one of the exemptions apply.

 Naturally, supplying a company undergoing insolvency proceedings carries some degree of risk.
 However, in reality, the risk is likely to be relatively limited.
 In the case of administrations, any sums due in respect of goods or services supplied during the course of the administration will be payable as expenses of the administrators, and will take priority over unsecured debts (including arrears payable for supplies made prior to the insolvency proceedings commencing).
 In the case of liquidations, the liquidator is unlikely to want you to perform your obligations in any event, as in most cases they will not be trading the company.
 The position is potentially more complex in the case of other forms of insolvency proceedings, but in these cases it is likely that there will be a restructuring, purchase, or other form of rescue plan that should allow the customer to continue to trade solvently.